BKWLD/shopify-gtm-instrumentor/README.md

 - `storeUrl` - Your 'https://mystore.myshopify.com' style Shopify URL.
 Defaults to `process.env.SHOPIFY_URL`.
 - `storefrontToken` - A Storefront API token with permission to read products.
 Defaults to `process.env.SHOPIFY_STOREFONT_TOKEN`.
 - `currencyCode` - Defaults to `USD`.
+- `disableEcommerceProperty` - If `true`, removes the `ecommerce` property from the object which is used by [UA Enhanced Commerce](https://developers.google.com/tag-manager/enhanced-ecommerce).
+You would enable this if you were using GA4 and want to use explicit tags, like those in [ga4-tags.json](./gtm-workspace-scaffold/ga4-tags.json)

 Implemented methods described below: